40+ Secrets to Having Your Healthiest Summer Ever

 Keep the sun off your face and stay cool with a broad-brimmed hat.
 Not only will it help protect your skin (although you still need to wear sunscreen!) but it can help ward off heat stroke, a potentially deadly condition from overheating outdoors.

 It starts with HEAT: High temps; Exercise (or activity); Acting confused; Time to call 911.
 Make sure you know all the signs of heat stroke and how to treat it.

 Put stuff in your water

 Floaties in your drink aren’t always a good thing, as any parent of a toddler can tell you, but if they’re tasty fruits and veggies (and not of the backwash variety) they can take your water from plain to party.
 Slice up lemons, limes, strawberries, cucumbers, mint, basil, or other aromatic plants to give your drink a calorie-free boost.
-Don’t miss these 18 healthy ways to prepare your body for summer.

 Try this cooling eye mask

 Sweat, melting makeup, sunscreen, sand—there are many reasons summer can lead to puffy, dry eyes.
 Pamper your peepers with a simple eye mask that you can make by soaking green or peppermint tea bags and then putting them in your refrigerator.
 Pull them out and place them over your eyelids to instantly reduce swelling and feel more relaxed.

 Scraped knees and elbows are an inevitable side effect of fun summer activities like playing on the beach, riding bikes or rollerblading but they don’t have to end the good times.
 Coat scrapes with bag balm—an ointment originally made to soothe cows’ udders—to reduce pain and help healing.